COVID figures for East Sussex

-This page was last updated on Monday 21 June 2021.
-We update this page every working day.
+This page was last updated on Wednesday 4 August 2021.
+We update this page on Mondays, Wednesdays and Fridays.

-129 new COVID-19 cases were reported in East Sussex in the latest available 7-day period.
-That’s slightly up from 98 when last reported.
+1,079 new COVID-19 cases were reported in East Sussex in the latest available 7-day period.
+That’s down from 1,133 when we last reported on Monday.

 Data about COVID-19 cases in the UK on GOV.UK.

 You can look up the infection rate for your area by postcode on GOV.UK.

 How to help us manage the pandemic